r. Provisions and Contingent Liabilities / Assets

 • To ensure alignment of compensation with prudent risk taking.

-The remuneration policy promotes sound and prudent risk management.
+The Remuneration policy promotes sound and prudent risk management.
 Remuneration structure is well aligned with the long-term growth, health and objectives of the company.
 Compensation outcomes are symmetric with risk outcomes and pay-outs thereof are sensitive to the time horizon of the

 risk and the mix of cash, equity and other forms of remuneration are consistent with risk alignment.

-Also, for Key Managerial Persons, at least 50% of the total variable pay is under deferral arrangement and the deferral is spread over at least three years.
+As per the Remuneration policy, which is aligned with IRDAI circular, for Key Managerial Persons, at least 50% of the total variable pay is under deferral arrangement and the deferral is spread over at least three years.
 The deferred variable pay is also subject to Malus and Claw-Back clauses as detailed in the Remuneration Policy of the Company.

 Income tax provisions involves significant judgments in determining the provision for income taxes including judgment on whether tax positions are probable of being sustained in tax assessments.
 The Management periodically reassess and evaluates tax position with respect to applicable tax law based on the existing facts and circumstances.

-(a) Assets taken on operating lease:
+16. Operating lease arrangements (a) Assets taken on operating lease:

 In accordance with Accounting Standard 19 on 'Leases', the details of leasing arrangements entered into by the Company are as under: